-Sometimes electronic hygrometers and digital hygrometers combine a temperature or humidity display.
-While executive desktop models feature a hygrometer-thermometer-digital clock arrangement.
+Sometimes electronic hygrometers and digital hygrometers combine a temperature and humidity display.
+The executive desktop models have a hygrometer, thermometer, and digital clock.

-Humidity is one of the most complicated quantities discussed in meteorology.
-We specify humidity in many ways because there are many ways of measuring it, and it is dependent on many other things, like pressure, temperature and so forth.
-Thermodynamics.
+In meteorology, humidity is one of the most complicated quantities.
+We specify humidity in many ways because there are many ways of measuring it, and it depends on a lot of other things, like pressure, temperature, etc. Thermodynamics.

-On a more technical note, a scientific dew point sensor uses a salt covered probe which absorbs moisture and conducts electricity better when there is more moisture to absorb.
+Technically, a dew point sensor uses a salt-coated probe that absorbs moisture and conducts electricity better when there's more moisture.

-Still other devices and scientific hygrometer makes use hair to measure humidity and hair has natural moisture-absorbent properties that make it especially sensitive to humidity changes.
+There are also scientific hygrometers that use hair to measure humidity because it has natural moisture-absorbent properties that make it sensitive to humidity changes.

 Definition Humidity: How many ways can you say Humidity?

-Absolute Humidity - Water concentration in grams in cubic metre.
+Absolute Humidity - Concentration of Water in grams per cubic metre.

-Mixing Ratio - The number of grams of water vapor in each kilogram of DRY air.
+Mixing Ratio - Water vapor (g) per kilogram of dry air.

-Relative Humidity - This is the one we are most familiar with, as the usual home hygrometer makes reference to RH.
-It is the mixing ratio as a percent of the saturation mixing ratio, maximum possible at this temperature.
+Relative Humidity - This is the one we're most familiar with, since the usual home hygrometer talks about RH.
+This is the maximum mixing ratio at this temperature as a percent of saturation.

-More simply put, the percent is the ratio of the actual amount water vapor in air to the amount that would be present if the air were saturated...
+Basically, the percent is the ratio between the actual amount of water vapor in air and the amount that would be there if the air was saturated...

-Specific Humidity - Water concentration in parts per thousand.
+The concentration of water in parts per thousand.

-If you make air colder, its relative humidity, RH, goes up, even without adding any moisture.
-If you make it even colder RH migrates towards 100% and dew starts to form.
-That is called the
+Dew Point - Cold air has a higher relative humidity, even without adding any moisture.
+As it gets colder, RH starts to migrate towards 100% and dew starts to form.
+It's called the dew point.

-Wet Bulb Temperature - If you were to cover the floor of a sealed room with enough water, it would evaporate until the relative humidity of the air reaches 100%.
-But the air temperature would decrease until it reaches the wet bulb temperature.
+Wet Bulb Temperature - It would evaporate until the relative humidity of the air reached 100% if you covered the floor of a sealed room with enough water.
+However, the air temperature would drop until it reaches the wet bulb temperature.

-Virtual Temperature - Water vapor is lighter less dense than air, so moist air is also lighter than dry air.
-Warm air is lighter than cold air.
+Virtual Temperature - Since water vapor is lighter than air, moist air is also lighter.
+Air that's warm is lighter than air that's cold.

-pressure, to make it just as light our moist air.
+You'd have to heat dry air to the virtual temperature without changing the pressure, to make it as light as our moist air.

-Humidex - An equivalent feels like subjective temperature Canadians use to describe the level of discomfort on hot muggy days.
-They don't like heat very much.
+Humidex - An equivalent feels like the subjective temperature Canadians use to describe how uncomfortable it is on hot muggy days.
+Heat isn't their thing.

-Vapor Pressure - The pressure just the water vapor would be at if all the rest of the air were removed and the vapor were left by itself itself without collapsing the container.
-Also called partial pressure of water vapour.
+Vapor Pressure - Water vapor pressure if all the air were removed and the vapor was left alone without collapsing the container.
+It's also called partial pressure of water vapour.

-There are others, such as lifting condensation level and ones with the word potential in the title.
-They are more complicated, and defining their relationships require fancy mathematics such as the Clausius Clapeyron equation, a psychrometric calculator or graphs such as a Skew-T log P or tephigram.
+Other ones include lifting condensation level and ones with potential in the title.
+Their relationships require fancy math devices like the Clausius Clapeyron equation, a psychrometric calculator, or graphs like Skew-T log P or tephigrams.

 Search this site for more information now.